Flu Vaccination Service – starts 13 September 2021

 - – frontline health or social care workers

 If you do not qualify for a free NHS flu jab we can still provide you with a private flu vaccination.
-We run this service from September to March for a cost of £12.
+This will cost £20.

 Who shouldn’t have the flu jab?